 Mathematic & Technology Success Center

 The Mathematics and Technology Success Center (MTSC), located on the TWU Denton Campus in MCL 307, is available to assist TWU students in reaching their educational goals in math and technology through technology programs and individual or group tutoring.
 Tutoring is provided for TWU students who are enrolled in math and technology courses or enrolled in any courses with math or technology components.
 They also tutor any statistics course and the statistical software: SAS and SPSS.
 For students who cannot come to campus, the MTSC also provides several online resources for math review, computer literacy and exam preparation.

 OWLive – TWU Online Writing Lab Live

 The Write Site has a program called Online Writing Lab Live (OWLive).
 Students can schedule live, online tutoring sessions with Write Site staff.
 OWLive combines audio, video, and chat for a synchronous online tutoring session.
-Like all Write Site services, OWLive is completely FREE.

 Know your technology skills and study habits.
 If you are not familiar with these things about yourself, go through the SmarterMeasure Assessment.